digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * event - the event to associate with a ledger.
 * meta - the metadata that is associated with the event.
+  * eventHash (required) - a unique identifier for the event that the storage subsystem will use to index the event.
 * options - a set of options used when creating the event.
 * callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.